HassanYN/AI_Advisory_TicTacToe/README.md

 4. The AI will make its move after you.
 5. The game will display the result (win, lose, or tie) once it ends.
 6. Click the "Play Again" button to start a new game.
-## Date
-This was submitted on March 15th 2022